 In fact, as we discuss on the Facebook Factor page, for all of its positive benefits, FB is having a negative effect on reunion attendance.
 But we're managing to combat that by reaching most of the class, and by keeping the admission price around $50, or less

 Q No. 3: But we have people on our committee who have planned parties and events like banquets, benefits and galas.
 Doesn't that matter?

 A: A reunion is a much different animal: Party planning is only about 20 percent of what's involved.
-The other 80 percent is good detective work and communication.
+The other 80 percent is good detective work.
 Sounds boring, but it's true.
 Committees working on their own usually focus a lot more on party planning than locating classmates.
 When that happens, the stress levels are high and they set themselves up to get in a financial bind.
 We've heard many stories of committees "passing the hat" at the reunion in order to pay the expenses.